What is Foot-and-Mouth Disease (FMD)?

-FMD is an acute infectious viral disease.
-It is probably more infectious than any other disease affecting animals and spreads very rapidly if uncontrolled.
+FMD is an acute, highly contagious viral disease.
+It is one of the most infectious diseases affecting animals and spreads very rapidly if uncontrolled.

 Which animals does FMD affect?

 Susceptible farm animals include cattle, sheep, pigs, deer, goats and alpacas.
 Other susceptible animals include elephants, giraffes, camels, llamas, hedgehogs, buffalo and some rodents.